-Addicted to love?
-Sounds good, right?
+An addiction to love sounds good, right?
 After all, love and physical intimacy provide some of the most satisfying experiences in life.
-But addiction to love or sex can be destructive in ways similar to other types of addiction, reports sex therapist Alexandra Katehakis, in PsychCentral.
+But addiction to love or sex can be destructive in ways similar to other types of addiction, reports sex therapist Alexandra Katehakis in PsychCentral.

-The person addicted to sex or love is actually addicted to the endorphins that intimate connections can stimulate.
+The person addicted to sex or love is addicted to the endorphins that intimate connections can stimulate.
 Those first flutterings of the heart and heightened excitement of discovery are like a drug.
-Without those rushing endorphins, the person experiences the absence like withdrawal.
-This is why the addict is attached to the experience of romance rather than the object (a person) of romance.
-The love or sex addict who acts out while married is not actually in love with someone other than their spouse, they are looking to satisfy a craving for the thrill.
-As soon as the relationship enters a less exciting phase, the addict becomes bored, walks away and begins looking for a new partner.
+Without those rushing endorphins, the person experiences an absence like withdrawal.
+This is why the addict is attached to the experience of romance rather than the person to whom they’re romantically connected.
+The love or sex addict who acts out while married is not actually in love with someone other than their spouse; they are looking to satisfy a craving for the thrill.
+As soon as the relationship enters a less exciting phase, the addict becomes bored, walks away, and begins looking for a new partner.

 Addiction to Sex and Love Numbs Pain with Pleasure